hdz666/spring-rest-webservices-socialmedia/README.md

 # spring-rest-webservices-socialmedia

-swagger documentation can be found loading the file using maven
+swagger documentation can be found by importing the file using maven on eclipse